isabella232/asset-compute.pt-BR/help/develop-custom-application.md

    ◯ CI/CD: Include GitHub Actions based workflows for Build, Test and Deploy
    ```

-1. Quando solicitado `Which type of sample actions do you want to create?`, selecione `Adobe Asset Compute Worker`:
+1. Quando solicitado `Which type of sample actions do you want to create?`, certifique-se de selecionar `Adobe Asset Compute Worker`:

    ```bash
    ?
 Which type of sample actions do you want to create?